-- 2.42% reduced to 1.75% for the retail class effective 2 October 2018 (June 2018: 2.42%); and - 0.85% for the wholesale class (June 2018: 0.85%); and - Zero for the C class (June 2018: Zero).
+- 1.75% for the retail class (2019: 2.42% reduced to 1.75% effective 2 October 2018); - 0.85% for the wholesale class (2019: 0.85%); and - Nil for the zero class (2019: Nil).
+Institutional investors are included in this class and are subject to separate fee arrangements.

 Under ASIC Regulatory Guide 97 (RG 97) issuers of managed investment products, such as interests in registered managed investment schemes issued to retail investors, must meet certain requirements for disclosing fees and costs in Product Disclosure Statements and periodic statements.
 The intention of the enhanced fee disclosure regulations is to allow the definition of 'management costs' to capture the costs of investing through interposed vehicles.
 Fees and costs for external asset managers have been incurred by the Balanced Fund in the year under review.
-The indirect costs incurred during the year equated to 0.06%.
+The indirect costs incurred during the year equated to 0.09%.